 No matter what your nationality or where you live, you may be eligible for the whistleblower protections and rewards offered by US whistleblower laws.

-The whistleblower lawyers at Phillips & Cohen work regularly with whistleblowers from around the world.
+The US whistleblower lawyers at Phillips & Cohen work regularly with whistleblowers from around the world.

 - One of our international whistleblower clients, represented by partner Erika Kelton, received a $32 million SEC whistleblower award, the largest such award ever paid out by the agency.